weidai11/website/systemd/README.md

 The warez in this section of the website need to be downloaded and updated manually.
 A Git clone brings in everything, but all we need are a few scripts.
 Git 2.19 would allow us to clone just Systemd, but the web server has Git 1.8.
 Also see https://stackoverflow.com/a/52269934.

-## Note Well

-The backup scripts work with `/etc/cryptopp.conf` on the web server.
-Be sure `/etc/cryptopp.conf` is available on the web server.

 ## Update.sh

 The artifacts in this section of the website need to be downloaded to the web server and updated on occassion.
 Just run `update.sh` to perform the initial download and manual update.